kenorb/katacoda-scenarios/corda-ansible-install/intro.md

 9. Starting the Corda service and troubleshooting.
 9. Upgrading Corda node and starting the service.

+You require some basic Ansible and Linux command-line knowledge.

 At the end, you should have Corda installed and running on Linux machine.